Yolmo language: History

-Yolmo speakers traditionally reside in the Helambu and Melamchi Valley regions in the Nuwakot and Sindhupalchowk districts of Nepal.
+Yolmo speakers traditionally reside in the Helambu and Melamchi Valley regions in the Nuwakot and northern Sindhupalchowk districts of Nepal.
 Yolmo speakers migrated to the area, across the Himalaya, from the Kyriong, in what is now Southwest Tibet, over 300 years ago.
 This migration appears to have occurred slowly over multiple generations, rather than one large migration event.
 Main villages where Yolmo speakers reside include Melamchi Ghyang, Tarke Ghyang, Nakote, Kangyul, Sermathang, Norbugoun, Timbu, and Kutumsang.

 Yolmo speakers are Buddhist, with the role of head Lama patrilineal.
 Yolmo Lamas are called upon to perform religious rituals for the Tamang-speaking communities that live in villages below the Yolmo-inhabited areas.
 This has created a strong socio-cultural link between the two groups that is reflected in traditional marriage practice where Tamang women marry into Yolmo villages.
 There is also a distinct local tradition of pòmbo (often referred to as 'shamanism' in the literature on this topic).
 The pòmbo tradition, passed from father to son, is focused on healing, particularly with regard to 'soul loss'.
 This practice appears to be evolving fit with the modern focus on Buddhism among Yolmo people.
 For example, pòmbo blood sacrifices are no longer performed as commonly.
-While there are similarities, including a shared etymology, these local practitioners are not formally associated with the Bon of Tibet.

 Traditionally Yolmo people were yak herders and traders.
 They currently practice a combination of mixed agriculture involving livestock herding, hotel management, restaurants, and trading.
-Although outward migrants would often return to village life, speakers of Yolmo are increasing settling in Kathmandu, or moving overseas, which has an effect on transmission of the language as speakers move towards dominant languages of formal education such as Nepal and English.
+Although outward migrants would often return to village life, speakers of Yolmo are increasing settling in Kathmandu, or moving overseas, which has an effect on transmission of the language as speakers move towards dominant languages of formal education such as Nepali and English.

 For more on the history of Yolmo speakers, see the Yolmo people page.